 Choose to Quit OxyContin Now/Stage an Intervention for a Loved One

 OxyContin abuse can negatively impact your life, your livelihood, and your family.
 Once you realize that you have a dependence on OxyContin, it is important to take action as soon as possible to treat it.
 If you notice that a loved one has developed an OxyContin addiction but is in denial, it may be time to stage an intervention on their behalf.
 You can do this by gathering people who care about him or her to express their care and support and encourage your loved one to make the responsible decision to seek help.
-When you are ready to find an OxyContin treatment center in your area, talk to trained advisors by calling our toll-free hotline at 1-888-439-3435.
+When you are ready to find an OxyContin treatment center in your area, talk to trained advisors by calling our toll-free hotline at 1-888-439-3435 Who Answers?.